Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 Free mental health support for young people.
 Walk-in centres in cities across Ireland and online support at jigsaw.ie.

 Sometimes you just need to talk to someone who understands.
-Our campus ambassadors are here.
+Our Campus Ambassadors are here.
 Email hello@joinisai.ie anytime.

 Save these in your phone on your first day in Ireland.